natalienardello/komai/content/catalogue/cover_2.md

   - id: 8
 ---

-This cover illustrates the article entitled “US building abroad: As ambassador to the world, the industry is building everything from radio towers to new towns — including good will.”
+This cover uses a mercator projection map to illustrate the article “US building abroad: As ambassador to the world, the industry is building everything from radio towers to new towns — including good will.”
-Eight years after designing this cover, Ray would leave Architectural Forum to work for the United States Information Service, which helped spread American ideas and values around the world.
+Eight years after designing this cover, Komai would leave Architectural Forum to work for the United States Information Service, which helped spread American ideas and values around the world.